DLXPlugins/wp-plugin-info-card/readme.txt

 = 5.2.5 =
 * Released 2024-07-20
+* <a href="https://dlxplugins.com/announcements/plugin-info-card-5-2-5-released-with-plugin-theme-exclusions-and-custom-titles/">Read the full announcement post</a> for this release.
 * New feature: override plugin and theme titles, including in the grid layouts.
 * New feature: hide a plugin or theme from a grid layout.
 * New feature: Query block and shortcode now supports CSS Grid for layout structure.